- Riding into Switzerland from Lake Maggiore to Lake Lugano

 - Ascent: 1,300 Metres Approx.

-The morning ride through Como and the east lakeside will take us towards the renowned town of Bellaggio.
+The morning ride through Como and the east lakeside will take us towards the renowned town of Bellagio.
 Avid cycling fans will know that Bellagio is set at the very start of the Giro di Lombardia’s last and decisive climb of the Madonna del Ghisallo, the little church of the patron saint of cyclists where you can admire the bikes of the great Fausto Coppi and Gino Bartali.

 After a final steep descent and an incredibly scenic ride along the lakeside of Lecco, we finally reach Bellagio, allowing time to wander around town and take in the stylish Italian atmosphere.